wombleton/gitlaw-nz/acts/N/Ngāti Whare Claims Settlement Act 2012.md

     _business day_ means the period of 9 am to 5 pm on any day of the week other than---

-    *   (a) Saturday and Sunday; and
+    *   (a) a Saturday, a Sunday, Waitangi Day, Good Friday, Easter Monday, Anzac Day, the Sovereign's birthday, and Labour Day; and

-    *   (b) the days observed as the anniversaries of the provinces of Auckland and Wellington; and
+    *   (b) if Waitangi Day or Anzac Day falls on a Saturday or a Sunday, the following Monday; and

-    *   (c) Waitangi Day, Good Friday, Easter Monday, Anzac Day, the Sovereign's Birthday, and Labour Day; and
+    *   (c) a day in the period commencing on 25 December in any year and ending with 15 January in the following year; and

-    *   (d) a day in the period starting on 25 December and ending with the close of 15 January in the following year
+    *   (d) the days observed as the anniversaries of the provinces of Auckland and Wellington

     _CNI forests sites_ means the following sites: